garrandall/popular-music-data/tracks/rock--n-roll--i-gave-you-the-best-years-of-my-life--kevin-johnson.md

 And I told my mam her only son was gonna be a star.
 I bought all the Beatle-records sounded just like Paul I bought all the old Chuck Berries 78's and all.
-I sat by my record-player playing ev'ry note they played Now watched them all on TV copied ev'ry move they made.
+I sat by my record-player playing every note they played Now watched them all on TV copied every move they made.

 Oh, Rockn' roll I gave you all the best years of my life All the dreamy sunny sundays all the moonlit summer nights